MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-note.md

     b.
 Select **Submit** to add your note.

       > [!NOTE]
       > If you’re not happy with the picture, select **Replace** to redo the capture or select a different picture from your camera roll.
-When you select **Replace**, any text you entered is retained, but inking is lost.
+When you select **Replace**, any text you entered is retained, but any drawings are lost.

 ## View the notes attached to a model